 Finland is called ´the land of 1000 lakes´, and highlights are Lapland, Lakeland, the Archipelago and Helsinki - also called THE GREAT FOUR.

-Finland has a border to Sweden, Norway and Russia, and Finnish Lapland is a part of the Arctic region.
+Finland has a border with Sweden, Norway and Russia, and Finnish Lapland is a part of the Arctic region.

 1. Lapland